 After spring break, Housing Services will notify students that OAR has approved a Housing Accommodation.
 The focus for Housing Services, when providing a housing assignment with an approved housing accommodation, is to meet the student's documented need.
 Furthermore, with the implementation of the new Residential Living Plan, Housing Services will attempt to provide an assignment location based on class year.
 For example, if a single room is the housing accommodation need for a rising 2nd year student, Housing Services would provide a single in designated area as outlined by the Residential Living Plan.
 The student will be provided the building and the type of room (i.e. air-conditioned single in Swartz Hall).

 If a student has an approved housing accommodation need that would necessitate a space in Independent Living (South Apartments, Gateways, or Bucknell West), Housing Services would provide an individual assignment for that student, but not provide the specific location (i.e. apartment number) until the Room Draw process has been completed.

-Students who will reside in a Fraternity House, Sorority Housing, Affinity Housing, Residential Colleges, Sophomore Substance Free, or Sophomore Quiet Living and have a specific need for a Housing Accommodation (i.e. air-conditioning, single room, etc.), must go through this process.
+Students who will reside in a Fraternity House, Sorority Housing, Affinity Housing or Residential Colleges and have a specific need for a Housing Accommodation (i.e. air-conditioning, single room, etc.), must go through this process.
 For example, if air-conditioning is a determined accommodation, the University will provide and install a unit into a student's room, unless the space already has a room that can meet the student's need.
 In this scenario, Housing Services will inform the leadership of the group of their need.
 Students are not permitted to install their own air-conditioning units, window or stand-alone.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.